tomwhartung/always_reading_books/quotes/art/aesthetics-a_very_short_introduction-bence_nanay.md

 But we have seen that the beauty-salon approoach to aesthetics is not exactly an attractive view.
 What makes an experience aesthetic is not that it is about a beautiful thing.
 What makes it aesthetic is the way you exercise your attention.
 And there is no accurate or inaccurate way of exercising your attention.
-So while experiences may be accurate or illusory, what makes them aesthetic has nothing to do wiht their accuracy.
+So while experiences may be accurate or illusory, what makes them aesthetic has nothing to do with their accuracy.
 It has everything to do with the way attention is exercised.

 p.
 61.